zjn0505/adb-alfred/README.md

 - select `Install apk` in device options to select APK or APKs on local drive for installation

-  - `adb install -t -d -g` and bulk installation
+  - `adb install -t -d -g --bypass-low-target-sdk-block` and bulk installation

   - apk signature info will be listed